If you have a passion for cuisine, cooking, and community, owning a restaurant may be a dream of yours.

 Once you have your sales projections, you can take a harder look at your numbers and see if you can expect to operate at a profit.

 Here’s one simple way to break it down: About 75 percent of your projected sales should go toward major expenses (real estate, labor, and the costs of the food and drinks you’ll be preparing), and 15 percent of your projected sales will go toward the other expenses we listed above (marketing, permits and fees, software, equipment, etc.), leaving the rest for profits (source).

 Of course, these numbers are just guesses.
 Projections should be adjusted and recalculated frequently as you nail down the details about your location and opening expenses, and then again once you open to account for new realities.
 But establishing these financial goals right away will put you on the right track.

 To get the financial reports you’ll need to assess your restaurant’s ongoing financial health, make sure to select a robust, web-based POS system.
-A good POS system puts these reports at your fingertips in real time and can help to manage your entire business, from inventory to customer relationships.
+A good POS system puts these reports at your fingertips in real-time and can help to manage your entire business, from inventory to customer relationships.

 If you’d like personalized help implementing a POS system for your new restaurant, we hope you contact us at Cloudscape Technologies.
-We specialize in helping restaurateurs find solutions that deliver value they never thought possible.
+We specialize in helping restaurateurs find solutions that deliver the value they never thought possible.
 We even install the software on-site and support you through onboarding.
 Request a free consultation today.